-Prior to joining CSSI, Kelly was a graduate student at the University of California – San Francisco (UCSF) in Dr. Peter Walter’s lab where she investigated the Unfolded Protein Response across yeast species.
+Kelly joined the National Cancer Institute in 2019 as an NCI Communications Fellow.
+Prior to joining NCI, Kelly was a graduate student at the University of California – San Francisco (UCSF) in Dr. Peter Walter’s lab.
+She used protein and RNA biochemical methods to investigate the Unfolded Protein Response across yeast species.
 In addition to her dissertation work, she organized an intramural seminar series at UCSF and volunteered with organizations supporting women and minorities in science.
-She holds a bachelor’s degree in Biochemistry & Biophysics from Oregon State University where she performed diverse research from the oxidative stress response to honey bee Colony Collapse Disorder.
+She holds a bachelor’s degree in Biochemistry & Biophysics from Oregon State University where she performed research on the oxidative stress response and on honey bee Colony Collapse Disorder.